 - The double coat will require deshedding regularly.

 - The Great Pyreness German Shepherd mix needs 1 hour of exercise daily.

 - He needs to be placed into a large home with access to plenty of outdoor space.

 The Shepnees is a new and relatively rare designer dog.
 As such, you can expect to travel to find a reputable breeder who will only breed healthy pups.
 Be sure to conduct your own research into breeders, and do not work with those who cannot show you the pups, the parents or their health certificates.

 Rescue & Shelters

 For your best chance of finding a Shepnees in a rescue center you should focus your efforts on dedicated breed rescue centers.
 The American German Shepherd Rescue Association list approved centers state by state along with contact details, as does the Great Pyrenees Rescue Club of America.

-The Shepnees is a giant dog who will need firm love, a lot of space, and guaranteed exercise every day, and without it he may develop behavioural issues and become overprotective.
+The Shepnees is a giant dog who will need firm love, a lot of space, and guaranteed exercise every day.
+Without it, he may develop behavioral issues and become overprotective.

-If you think that you can offer him all that he needs then you might have just found yourself an amazing designer pooch who can offer you the security you and your family need, along with the canine love and adoration that we all love.
+If you think that you can offer him all that he needs then you might have just found yourself an amazing designer dog.
+This mix can offer you the security you and your family need, along with the canine love and adoration that we all love.